-Figure 4.
-Tracing the Template on the Seatback Brace vi.
+Figure 4 - Tracing the Template on the Seatback Brace (1962-65 model shown) vi.
 Grind and remove the factory spot welds on the upper seatback braces.
 Cut along the traced template lines using a 3/32" 3M cutoff wheel, taking care to leave enough material for finish grinding later.
 After removing the main brace, the material in the bottom corner will need to be removed as well.
 See Figure 5.

-Figure 5a.
-Cutting the Seatback Brace
+Figure 5a - Cutting the Seatback Brace

-Figure 5b.
-Removing the Brace
+Figure 5b - Removing the Brace

-Figure 5c.
-Removing the bottom corner flange
+Figure 5c - Removing the bottom corner flange

 2. Removing the stock tubs

 i.
-Position and trace the two lower templates around the factory wheel well, then rough cut along the contours of the factory inner wheel well.
+Position and trace the two Mini-Tub Inner Wheel Well Templates (99040247) around the factory wheel well, then rough cut along the contours of the factory inner wheel well.
 The factory wheel well should be free at this point, and can be removed for better access to the traced areas.
 See Figure 6.

-Figure 6a.
-Tracing the Lower Templates Figure 6b.
-Cutting the Factory Wheel well Figure 6c.
-Removing the Factory Wheel well ii.
+Figure 6b - Cutting the Factory Wheel well

+Figure 6c - Removing the Factory Wheel well ii.
 Rough cut along the traced sections using a 3/32" 3M cut off wheel, leaving enough material for finish work later.
 You will need to cut through the top of the frame rail-this is normal.
 Be sure to save the original seat belt anchors if your car is a 1966 or 1967.
 See Figure 7.

-Figure 7.
-Removing the Previously Traced Floor Pan Section iii.
-Measuring from the outside of the remaining factory wheel housing, leave 4" of the original wheel house flange on the front and rear.
-Remove any remaining horizontal flange along the arc of the factory wheel tub.
-See Figure 8.
+Figure 7 - Removing the Previously Traced Floor Pan Section iii.
+Measuring from the outside of the remaining factory wheel housing, leave 4" of the original wheel house flange on the front and rear and remove the remaining flange past 4" (Figure 8a).
+Remove any remaining horizontal flange along the arc of the factory wheel tub (Figure 8b).

-Figure 8a.
-Cutting the Factory Wheel house Flange

-Figure 8b.
-Cutting the Factory Horizontal Flange 3.
+Figure 8a - Cutting the Factory Wheel House Flange Figure 8b - Cutting the Factory Horizontal Flange 3.
 Modifying the frame rails i.
 Use a straight edge to mark vertical lines along the outboard wall of the rear frame rails where the cuts previously made in the floor pan intersect the frame rails.
-Re-use the floor pan template to trace the same pattern on the bottom of the frame rails, then cut and remove the outboard framerail wall.
+Re-use the Mini-Tub Inner Wheel Well Templates (99040247) and place it on the bottom side of the frame rail.
+Trace this pattern onto the bottom side of the frame rails, then cut and remove the outboard framerail wall.
 See Figure 9.

-Figure 9a.
-Mark and Cut Vertical Ends First Figure 9b.
-Follow Included Template Figure 9c.
-Finished Frame Rail Clearance ii.
-Drill out the factory lap flange welds and cut off the factory front lap flange.
+Figure 9a - Mark & Cut Vertical Ends First

+Figure 9b - Follow Included Template

+Figure 9c - Finished Frame Rail Clearance ii.
+Drill out the factory lap flange welds.
+Cut off the factory front lap flange.
 Cut off the outer layer of the factory rear lap flange and bend the inner layer down and into the wheel well.
 See Figure 10.